getong/getong_code_snippet/elixir_code/mix.md

 mix run -e "Lib.fun()"
 ## umbrella project, then cd apps and create other elixie project
 mix new --umbrella project
+## might be in elixir 1.9 without distillery
+mix release
 ```